wp-plugins/featured-video-plus/readme.txt

 All parameters are optional.
 If no post_id is given the current post's id will be used.

+This plugin was created after using the original [Featured Video](http://wordpress.org/extend/plugins/featured-video/) plugin with more features and a more seemless integration into WordPress in mind.
+I hope you like it, feel free to contact me by mail or post in the support forum.

 == Installation ==

 1. Visit your WordPress Administration interface and go to Plugins -> Add New